CbusineZ invests in machine learning to improve ambulance response times

 YieldDD was asked to take an in-depth look at the Stokhos software.

 A Dutch ambulance is supposed to arrive at the scene of an emergency within 15 minutes after an emergency call.
-Around 35,000 times a year however, or in 7% of all instances, ambulances arrive too late and may not be able to provide proper care in time.
+Around 35,000 times a year, however, or in 7% of all instances, ambulances arrive too late and may not be able to provide proper care in time.
 This can lead to severe adverse health effects for the patients in question.
-Stokhos, a start-up company with roots in Delft University of Technology, has developed a particularly smart way to improve ambulance response times and was therefore an attractive opportunity for CZ's venture capital arm CbusineZ.
-As part of the investment process, CbusineZ asked YieldDD to take an in-depth look at the Stokhos software.
+Stokhos, a start-up company with roots in Delft University of Technology, has developed a particularly smart way to improve ambulance response times.
+Therefore, it was an attractive opportunity for CbusineZ, CZ's venture capital arm.
+CbusineZ asked YieldDD to examine the Stokhos software in depth as part of the investment process.

 Calculating optimum ambulance coverage

-Instead of ambulances waiting for the next emergency call at a fixed location, i.e. the hospital, the algorithm now proactively dispatches them to locations closer to where a next emergency is likely to occur.
+Instead of waiting for the next emergency call at a fixed location, such as the hospital, the algorithm now proactively dispatches ambulances to locations closer to where the next emergency is likely to occur.
 Although driving an ambulance to a seemingly random location where nothing has happened may initially be counterintuitive for the dispatchers and ambulance crews involved, the first results are very promising.
 The number of late arrivals can already be reduced to 5% (down from 7%) and possibly even further to around 3 or 4%.

 Good programmers and good software engineers